Crazycit/Classfication/README.md

 # Classfication

-Machine Learning model performing Classification task.
+Machine Learning model classifying between different specis of Iris flower based on their sepal and petal length of a flower.